Truth About SPAM laws in the USA

 Sales people (and Chat Boxes) almost always get it totally wrong about spam being illegal in the USA.

-It is NOT illegal to send unsolicited EMAIL offers … but only a fool will try to fool the public with any fradulent or deceitful offers.
+It is NOT illegal to send unsolicited EMAIL offers … but only an idiot will try to fool the public with any fradulent or deceitful offers.

 THE MAIN OBJECTIVE of the Can Spam Act is to prevent fradulent or deceitful offers.
 Too bad it does not apply to politicians … but that is another battlefield.